xwal/awesome-stars/README.md

 - [swiftsocket/SwiftSocket](https://github.com/swiftsocket/SwiftSocket) - The easy way to use sockets on Apple platforms
 - [krzysztofzablocki/Sourcery](https://github.com/krzysztofzablocki/Sourcery) - Meta-programming for Swift, stop writing boilerplate code.
 - [Juanpe/SkeletonView](https://github.com/Juanpe/SkeletonView) - ☠️ An elegant way to show users that something is happening and also prepare them to which contents they are awaiting
-- [davedelong/time](https://github.com/davedelong/time) - Building a better date/time library for Swift
+- [davedelong/time](https://github.com/davedelong/time) - Robust and type-safe date and time calculations for Swift
 - [hyperoslo/ImagePicker](https://github.com/hyperoslo/ImagePicker) - :camera: Reinventing the way ImagePicker works.
 - [EurekaCommunity/SuggestionRow](https://github.com/EurekaCommunity/SuggestionRow) - Eureka row that displays completion suggestions either below the row in a table view or in the input accessory view above the keyboard.
 - [Yalantis/Segmentio](https://github.com/Yalantis/Segmentio) - Animated top/bottom segmented control written in Swift.